Jack Handey: Other SNL work

-Other Handey creations that appeared on SNL include the Unfrozen Caveman Lawyer, "Fuzzy Memories" which depicted reenactments of a twisted childhood memory and aired in the late 1990s, and the short-lived "My Big Thick Novel", which were spoken excerpts from a very long book in the style of "Deep Thoughts" and which aired during SNL's 2001–03 seasons.
+Other Handey creations that appeared on SNL include Unfrozen Caveman Lawyer, "Fuzzy Memories" which depicted reenactments of a twisted childhood memory and aired in the late 1990s, and the short-lived "My Big Thick Novel", which were spoken excerpts from a very long book in the style of "Deep Thoughts" and which aired during SNLs 2001–03 seasons.

 Handey is also credited with creating Toonces the Driving Cat, the cat who could drive a car, although not very well.
 The recurring skit originated in 1989 with Steve Martin and Victoria Jackson as the crash-prone kitten's owners.
 In 1992 NBC aired a half-hour Toonces special.
 Handey, who lived with a real cat by the same name, once said he could not remember exactly how he dreamed up the premise.
 He said, "It was just one of those free association ideas you write down and look at later and think, 'Maybe.